-This cover sheet and accompanying "voluntary event disclosure" will be sent to the Municipal Securities Rulemaking Board, pursuant to the Disclosure Dissemination Agent Agreement dated as of May 12, 2020, between the School Board and DAC.
+This cover sheet and accompanying "voluntary event disclosure" will be sent to the Municipal Securities Rulemaking Board, pursuant to the Disclosure Dissemination Agent Agreement dated as of September 15, 2022, between the School Board and DAC.

-School Board's and/or Other Obligated Person's Name: The School Board of Palm Beach County, Florida Name of Bond Issue: Certificates of Participation, Series 2020A School Board's Six-Digit CUSIP Number: 696550 Nine-Digit CUSIP Number(s) of the Certificates to which this event notice relates: Number of pages of attached material event notice: Description of Voluntary Event Discl osure (Check One): "amendment to continuing disclosure undertaking;" "change in obligated person;" "notice to investors pursuant to bond documents;" "certain communications from the Internal Revenue Service;" "secondary market purchases;" "bid for auction rate or other securities;" "capital or other financing plan:" "capital or other financing plan;" "litigation/enforcement action;" 9. "change of tender agent, remarketing agent, or other on-going party;"
+School Board's and/or Other Obligated Person's Name: The School Board of Palm Beach County, Florida Name of Bond Issue: Certificates of Participation, Series 2022B School Board's Six-Digit CUSIP Number: 696550 Nine-Digit CUSIP Number(s) of the Certificates to which this event notice relates: Number of pages of attached material event notice: Description of Voluntary Event Discl osure (Check One): 10. "derivative or other similar transa 11. "other event-based disclosures." ond documents"; the Internal Revenue Service"; turities"; teting agent, or other on-going party"; action"; and this information publicly: ed by the School Board or its agent to distribute Signature: Name: [C6] Title: [C7] L.L.C.
+Address: [C8] City, State, Zip Code: Voice Telephone Number: [C9] Date: